unvt/design-2021-05/README.md

 Source Data are split into modules of several gigabytes.

 ### Tile Designer's product
-Vector Tile Design Configuration.
+VT Design Configuration.
 The configuration is usually a JavaScript or Ruby script which takes a GeoJSONS from standard input, filters features with adding
 [GeoJSON extention for Tippecanoe](https://github.com/mapbox/tippecanoe#geojson-extension),